-A little journey into the beginnings of web design could help us forecast future changes.
-The profession of web designer hasn't followed a linear path at all.
-Since the emergence of the World Wide Web (WWW) around 1991, the technological, graphic and psychological demands on the web and its users have changed constantly – and with it the demands on the web design profession.
+A short journey into the beginnings of web design helps us to venture a prognosis for the future.
+The profession of "web designer" has by no means followed a linear path.
+Since the emergence of the World Wide Web around 1991, the technological, graphic and psychological demands on the web and its users have changed constantly – and with them the demands on the profession of "web designer".

 The beginnings of HTML and CSS

-Being initially created as a tool for displaying written information, the web has now become an important platform for digital self-marketing for many companies.
-Today, websites have become an indispensable part of our professional and private everyday life.
+What started out as a tool for presenting written information has now become an important platform for digital self-marketing for many companies.
+Today, it's hard to imagine our professional and private everyday life without websites.

 The demand for quality is on the rise